tofb15/DeepLearning-ConvNet/README.md

 -==The Goal==-

-MAIN
+-MAIN-
 The program is that it should be able to classifi a set of 60000 images(of size 32x32x3 each) to one of 100 different classes.
 Should utilze the GPU using CUDA.

-Bonus
+-Bonus-
 The program should still be generic enough to solve any kind of problem where deep learning can be applied.

 -==Short Description==-